-To answer the question, “Is buying a townhouse a good investment in 2023?” we have to consider the advantages and disadvantages of investing in this type of property.
+To answer the question, “Is buying a townhouse a good investment?” we have to consider the advantages and disadvantages of investing in this type of property.

 Just like purchasing any kind of property, townhome ownership comes with its pros and cons from a real estate investor’s point of view.

 The most important benefits of investing in this property type include:

 - Townhomes are affordable: Although they are fairly similar to single-family homes, buying a townhouse vs house that’s detached tends to be cheaper for a comparable property.
 It is because it costs less to build attached homes as you have to put in fewer exterior walls.
 That makes them an affordable option for first-time homebuyers and investors.

 - They require little maintenance: As townhomes usually have less exterior space, such as a yard or patio, and fewer walls, it is much easier to keep up with exterior maintenance.
 Additionally, if your investment property comes with a townhouse community, like an HOA, you don’t have to do any exterior upkeep at all.